reik2k/kafka-definitive-guide/chapters/07-reliable-data-delivery.md

 To make sure all produced messages are consumed within a reasonable amount of time, we will need the application producing the messages to record the number of events produced (usually as events per second).
 The consumers need to record the number of events consumed per unit or time, and the lag from the time events were produced to the time they were consumed, using the event timestamp.
 Then we will need a system to reconcile the events per second numbers from both the producer and the consumer (to make sure no messages were lost on the way) and to make sure the interval between produce time and consume time is reasonable.
 This type of end-to-end monitoring systems can be challenging and time-consuming to implement.
 To the best of our knowledge, there is no open source implementation of this type of system, but Confluent provides a commercial implementation as part of the Confluent Control Center.

 In addition to monitoring clients and the end-to-end flow of data, Kafka brokers include metrics that indicate the rate of error responses sent from the brokers to clients.
-We recommend collecting kafka.server:type=BrokerTopicMetrics,​name=FailedProduceRequestsPerSec and kafka.server:type=BrokerTopic​Met⁠rics,name=FailedFetchRequestsPerSec.
-At times, some level of error responses is expected—for example, if we shut down a broker for maintenance and new leaders are elected on another broker, it is expected that producers will receive a NOT_LEADER_FOR_PARTITION error, which will cause them to request updated metadata before continuing to produce events as usual.
+We recommend collecting `kafka.server:type=BrokerTopicMetrics`,​`name=FailedProduceRequestsPerSec` and `kafka.server:type=BrokerTopic​Met⁠rics`,`name=FailedFetchRequestsPerSec`.
+At times, some level of error responses is expected—for example, if we shut down a broker for maintenance and new leaders are elected on another broker, it is expected that producers will receive a `NOT_LEADER_FOR_PARTITION` error, which will cause them to request updated metadata before continuing to produce events as usual.
 Unexplained increases in failed requests should always be investigated.
 To assist in such investigations, the failed requests metrics are tagged with the specific error response that the broker sent.

 ## Summary
 As we said in the beginning of the chapter, reliability is not just a matter of specific Kafka features.
 We need to build an entire reliable system, including the application architecture, the way applications use the producer and Consumer APIs, producer and consumer configuration, topic configuration, and broker configuration.
 Making the system more reliable always has trade-offs in application complexity, performance, availability, or disk-space usage.
 By understanding all the options and common patterns and understanding requirements for each use case, we can make informed decisions regarding how reliable the application and Kafka deployment need to be and which trade-offs make sense.